skylar-kim/ITP303/midterm2/midterm2review.md

 ## Deleting Existing Records (Delete)
 - `DELETE FROM`: Species *table* where the records are.
 - `WHERE`: Specifies record(s) to be deleted.
+- Note: when trying to delete, there may be an error where it says like foreign key constraint. to handle this, must go back to all the tables where they primary key was referenced as a foreign key, update those fields to null, and THEN finally delete the record from the database.
 ```sql
 DELETE FROM tracks
 WHERE track_id = 1;